akugbeunity/Mental-Health-Conditions-Among-Student-of-Federal-Schoo-of-Dental-Technology-and-Therapy-Enugu./README.md

 # PROJECT OVERVIEW
 Mental health refers to the emotional, psychological and social well beign of an individual.
 Among student in higher institutions like FEDSDT&T, Enugu, mental health is crucial for academic success, professional development and overall personal growth.
 Federal School of Dental Technology and Therapy, Enugu trains professionals in branches of dentistry like dental technology, Threapy and other related health sciences.
 The demanding academic enviroment, clinical pratice and societal expectations can exert signifiant pressure on student.
 # PROJECT OBJECTIVE
-a) identify common mental health challages faced by students.
+* Identify common mental health challages faced by students.
-b) identify patterns and risk factors associated with mental health challages using visual analysis.
+* Identify patterns and risk factors associated with mental health challages using visual analysis.
-c) provide data drievn insight to support mental health awarness and intervention planning with FSDT&T.
+* Provide data drievn insight to support mental health awarness and intervention planning with FSDT&T.
-d) Improve early detection by highlighting highrisk factors like (student with poor sleep, academic pressure or student who don't participate in any activity).
+* Improve early detection by highlighting highrisk factors like (student with poor sleep, academic pressure or student who don't           participate in any activity).
 # TOOLS AND TECHNOLOGIES USED
 Data source: Questioners fiiled by students in form of datasheet, 700 students where targeted but only 300+ students participated
 Tools used:  Excel(for initial data collection and exploration)